aquasecurity/cloudsploit/README.md

 ## Background
 CloudSploit scans is an open-source project designed to allow detection of security risks in an AWS account.
 These scripts are designed to run against an AWS account and return a series of potential misconfigurations and security risks.

-CloudSploit scans now also support CIS Benchmark tests.
-The [CIS Benchmarks](https://benchmarks.cisecurity.org/downloads/show-single/?file=awsfoundations.100) are a series of scored tests developed by the Center for Internet Security.
-CloudSploit will use its own plugins to generate a report aligning with the CIS requirements.
+CloudSploit scans now also support security reports.
+The security reports are a high-level overview of results, organized by category.
+The report provides a simply pass/fail result for all available plugins.

 ## Installation
 Ensure that node is installed.
 If not, install it from [here](https://nodejs.org/download/).